Nature’s Warning Signs: What Endangered Species Tell Us About the Planet (2025)

 Practical steps we can take at home and in communities

 We can create native plant gardens to support pollinators and birds.
-Native plants need less water and provide food for local species.
+Native plants use less water and offer vital food sources and habitat for local wildlife.

-We should reduce pesticide use and choose organic alternatives to protect insects and soil life.
-Installing bird- and bat-friendly windows cuts collisions and saves lives.
+We can reduce pesticide use and choose organic alternatives to protect insects and soil health.
+Installing bird- and bat-friendly windows can help prevent wildlife collisions.

 Supporting local conservation groups and citizen science

-We can volunteer with The Nature Conservancy, Audubon Society, Xerces Society and local land trusts.
-These groups run habitat restoration and outreach that strengthen community conservation.
+We can volunteer with conservation organizations such as The Nature Conservancy, Audubon Society, and Xerces Society, or similar local groups.
+These organizations focus on habitat restoration and community awareness.

 Advocacy, sustainable choices, and funding conservation

-Support conservation groupsVolunteer time, donate, and attend restoration eventsFunds habitat preservation and targeted recovery work
+Support conservation groupsVolunteer, donate, and join restoration effortsStrengthens habitat protection and recovery programsRestored habitats and species recovery

 Measuring Success: Metrics for Wildlife Protection and Habitat Preservation